Slaviša Stojanovič

 Slaviša Stojanović (born 6 December 1969) is a Slovenian professional football manager and former player.
 As manager, Stojanović has won the Slovenian PrvaLiga twice, with Domžale, and the Serbian SuperLiga once, with Red Star Belgrade.

 Managerial career

 Early career

-Slaviša Stojanović started his managerial career with the youth selections of Slovan.
+Stojanović started his managerial career with the youth selections of Slovan.
 In 2001, he became the manager of the Slovenian Second League side Livar.

 Domžale

 He was appointed at Domžale in 2002.
 In his first year in charge, Domžale were promoted to the national top division, the Slovenian PrvaLiga.
 In 2007 and 2008, Stojanović won back-to-back national titles with the team.

-Celje

-Stojanović signed for Celje in 2008.

 UAE national team

 In 2009, he was appointed as an assistant manager of Srečko Katanec at the United Arab Emirates.
-On 6 September 2011, Katanec was sacked after two successive defeats in the third round of qualifiers for the 2014 FIFA World Cup.
-Stojanović as the assistant manager was sacked as well.
+In September 2011, Stojanovič and Katanec were sacked after two successive defeats in the third round of qualifiers for the 2014 FIFA World Cup.

 Slovenia national team

 On 24 October 2011, Stojanović became the new manager of the Slovenia national team after the Football Association of Slovenia had had the contract with Matjaž Kek terminated by mutual agreement earlier that day.
 On 9 December 2012, he resigned as the manager of the Slovenia national team.